Encyclopedia of fire safety

 The minus of the lithium battery is combined with the GND of the modem and the GND of the converter

-To start the modem, apply the BOOT pin through a 4.7 kOhm resistor to GND
+To start the modem, connect the BOOT output through a 4.7 kΩ resistor to GND

-1) Select the COM port to which the TTL converter is connected, in my case it is COM4, you may have a different one.
+1) Select the COM port to which the TTL converter is connected, in my case it is COM4, yours may be different.

 2) Select the baud rate.
 (There is a nuance here, because the modules themselves can be configured for different speeds, most often 9600 baud or 115200 baud.
-Here you need to select empirically, choosing some speed, connecting, and sending the AT command, if crackers come in response, it will turn off , select a different speed and repeat the command, and so on until you get an OK answer).
+Here you need to select empirically, choosing some speed, connecting, and sending the AT command, if cracks come in response, then it will turn off , select a different speed and repeat the command until the answer is OK).

-3) Select the packet length (in this case 8 bits), the parity bit is disabled (none), the stop bit is (1).
+3) Select the packet length (in this case 8 bits), parity bit disabled (none), stop bit (1).

-4) Be sure to check the box + CR, and then a carriage return character will be automatically added to each command we send to the module at the end - the module understands commands only with this character at the end.
+4) Be sure to tick +CR, and then a carriage return character will be automatically added to each command we send to the module at the end - the module understands commands only with this character at the end.

-5) Connection, everything is clear here, we clicked and we can work with the module.
+5) Connection, everything is clear here, clicked and we can work with the module.

-We print the AT command - in response, the module sends us our command, since the echo mode is on, and OK:
+We print the AT command - in response, the module sends us our command, since the echo mode is enabled, and OK:

-Let's check the status of the modem with the AT + CPAS command - in response, our command is again, + CPAS: 0 and OK.
+Let's check the status of the modem with the AT + CPAS command - in response, our team again, + CPAS: 0 and OK.

-0 - means that the module is ready for operation, but depending on the situation, there may be other numbers, for example, 3 - incoming call, 4 - in connection mode, 5 - sleep mode.
-I did not find information on 1 and 2.
+0 - means that the module is ready to work, but depending on the situation, there may be other numbers, for example, 3 - incoming call, 4 - in connection mode, 5 - sleep mode.
+I couldn't find any info on 1 and 2.

-Changing the data transfer rate on the UART occurs with the command AT + IPR = 9600 - this is if you need a speed of 9600.
-If any other, it is similar to AT + IPR = 19200 for example or AT + IPR = 115200.
+Changing the data transfer rate via UART occurs with the command AT + IPR = 9600 - this is if you need a speed of 9600.
+If some other, similar to AT + IPR = 19200 for example or AT + IPR = 115200.

 Let's check the network signal.
-AT + CSQ, the answer comes + CSQ: 22.1 - the value to the decimal point has a range of 0 ...
+AT + CSQ, + CSQ comes in response: 22.1 - the value before the decimal point has a range of 0 ...
 31 (115 ...
-52dBl) - this is the signal level, the more the better.
-But 99 means his absence.
-The value after the decimal point is the signal quality 0 ...
-7 - here it is already the opposite, the lower the number, the better.
+52 dB) - this is the signal level, the more, the better.
+But 99 means its absence.
+The value after the decimal point - signal quality 0 ...
+7 - is the opposite here, the smaller the number, the better.

-Disable echo mode by sending the ATE0 command so that duplicate commands do not get in the way.
-Inversely, this mode is turned on by the ATE1 command.
+Let's turn off the echo mode by sending the ATE0 command so that duplicate commands do not interfere.
+This mode is switched back on with the ATE1 command.

 These and many other commands can be viewed

-While Pro Mini is easy to solder to the breadboard, the situation with the GSM module is a little more complicated. his contact comb is located only on one side, and if you solder only it, then the other side of the board will simply hang in the air.
-Then, again by eye, I had to drill 3 additional holes near three corners on the board.
-The areas around each of the holes were then stripped of the mask.
-For convenience, I placed the disconnected leads from the comb on a solderless breadboard (white) and, having installed the GSM module board on them, normally soldered:
+If Pro Mini is not difficult to solder to a breadboard, then with a GSM module the situation is somewhat more complicated, because. its contact comb is located only on one side, and if only it is soldered, then the other side of the board will simply hang in the air.
+Then, again, by eye, I had to drill additional 3 holes near three corners on the board.
+The areas around each of the holes were then de-masked.
+For convenience, I placed the disconnected leads from the comb on the solderless breadboard (white) and, having installed the GSM module board on them, normally soldered:

 Later I had to make another hole, in my case on the letter "I", where it says "Made In China", on the edge of the board.

-It turned out that the added contact, which is essentially GND, became located next to the GND of the Pro Mini board, and thus it became possible to combine the ground of the GSM module and the Pro Mini with a drop of solder (the long pin in the middle and to the right of it is the Pro Mini pin) - I marked them with arrows.
-Of course it turned out a little crooked, but now it is holding on reliably:
+It so happened that the added contact, which is essentially GND, became close to the GND of the Pro Mini board, and thus it became possible to combine the ground of the GSM module and the Pro Mini with a drop of solder (a long lead in the middle and to the right of it is the Pro Mini lead) - marked them with arrows.
+It turned out crooked, of course, but now it holds securely:

-There is some space left between the boards - I placed a lithium discharge charge control board with a pre-soldered microUSB connector and soldered wires in it.
+There was some space left between the boards - I placed a lithium discharge charge control board with a pre-soldered microUSB connector and soldered wires in it.

-The scarf fits there very tightly, while the glow of the LEDs from the side will be clearly visible through a small hole in the case.
+The scarf enters there very tightly, while the glow of the LEDs on the side will be clearly visible through a small hole in the case.

 To securely fix the board inside the case, I had to spend a couple of days thinking about how this could be implemented.
-The option with hot melt glue was not considered for several reasons - it can fall off, deform, and most importantly, the structure would be difficult to disassemble.
+The option with hot melt adhesive was not considered for several reasons - it can fall off, deform, and most importantly, the design would turn out to be difficult to disassemble.

-I came to the idea that the simplest and most correct option here would be to use racks, which, of course, I did not have.
-However, there were a couple of non-working chargers, from where one long rack with a thread for self-tapping screws was cut.
-Each stand was sawn in half and finished with a file to about 9.5mm - it is at this height that the battery located under the board has a sufficient margin, about 2mm - this is done so that the soldered contacts of the board do not touch it with their tips and so that it is possible to insert a piece between them foam rubber for fixation.
+I came to the conclusion that the simplest and most correct option here would be to use racks, which naturally I did not have.
+However, there were a couple of non-working chargers, from where one long rack with a thread for self-tapping screws was cut out.
+Each rack was sawn in half and finished with a file to about 9.5mm - it is at this height that the battery located under the board has a sufficient margin, about 2mm - this is done so that the soldered contacts of the board do not touch it with their tips and so that it is possible to put a piece between them foam for fixation.

-As for attaching the board directly to the case, here I cut four strips from a coffee can, at the ends of which I drilled a hole, then fixed them on the same screws that were screwed into the racks.
-Below in the photo, see how it looks.
+As for attaching the board directly to the case, here I cut four strips from a coffee can, drilled a hole at the ends of which, then fixed them on the same self-tapping screws that are screwed into the racks.
+See the photo below to see how it looks.

-The next step is to screw a couple of racks on the other side of the board, that is, from above, so that when the case is closed, the lid rests slightly on these racks, creating additional fixation.
-A little later, under this case, I came across a body from under the Soviet propaganda radio (if it had been found earlier, I would have taken all the racks from here), where I found a couple more or less suitable in height, but first I drilled them in the center with a drill under self-tapping screws.
+The next step is to screw a pair of stands on the other side of the board, that is, from above, so that when the case is closed, the lid rests slightly against these stands, creating additional fixation.
+A little later, under this case, I came across a building from under the Soviet propaganda radio (if it had been found earlier, I would have taken all the racks from here), where I found a couple of more or less suitable heights, but first I drilled them in the center with a drill under self-tapping screws.
 Then he cut them down and also finished them off with a file, removing the excess.
-Here I got one subtlety - in the photo you can see that one white stand is screwed to the getinax board from the edge, and the other white - directly to the module board, because from one edge of the modem board completely covers the lower board, and from the opposite edge - on the contrary - the lower one looks out.
-At the same time, in both boards it was necessary to additionally drill holes so that the caps of the self-tapping screws could pass freely.
+Here I got one subtlety - in the photo you can see that one white stand is screwed to the getinax board from the edge, and the other white stand is directly to the module board, because. from one edge, the modem board completely covers the bottom board, and from the opposite edge, on the contrary, the bottom one looks out.
+At the same time, holes had to be additionally drilled in both boards so that the heads of the self-tapping screws could pass freely.

-And finally, it remains to make sure that the board is always parallel to the case - the brackets, which are used to fix wires and cables on the wall, perfectly fit for this case, I previously removed the nails from them.
-The brackets adhere well to the board with the concave side without any additional devices, the only thing is to the right of the SIM-card, the width of the bracket turned out to be excessive and had to be sanded as well.
+And finally, it remains to make sure that the board is always parallel to the case - the brackets that are used to fix wires and cables on the wall fit perfectly under this case, I previously removed the nails from them.
+The brackets cling well to the board with their concave side without any additional devices, the only thing is to the right of the SIM card, the width of the bracket turned out to be excessive and had to be sanded as well.

-All details were adjusted by eye and empirically, below the photo of all of the above:
+All the details were adjusted by eye and empirically, below is a photo of all of the above:

 Connectors.
 LEDs.
 Button.

-Since I ran out of the comb, I had to dismantle the 6-pin connector from the DVD drive board, which I then soldered to the Pro Mini, this is for the convenience of flashing the board.
-Nearby, I soldered a round connector (Nokia 3.5mm) for charging lithium.
+Since I ran out of comb, I had to dismantle the 6-pin connector from the DVD drive board, which I then soldered to the Pro Mini, this is for the convenience of flashing the board.
+Nearby, I soldered a round connector (Nokiev 3.5mm) for charging lithium.

-The body of the 6-pin connector was slightly finished off with a file, because its edges protruded slightly above the body.
-The charging socket fits perfectly against the wall of the case.
+The body of the 6-pin connector was slightly finished with a file, because its edges protruded slightly above the body.
+The charging socket fits perfectly into the wall of the case.

-On the other side of the board, I soldered a button to reboot the device and two LEDs for debugging the firmware - the red LED is connected to the GSM module, the second green LED to pin 10 of the Pro Mini - it's easier for me to debug the program using it.
+On the other side of the board, I soldered a button to reset the device and two LEDs for debugging the firmware - the red LED is connected to the GSM module, the second green LED is connected to the 10th output of the Pro Mini - it's easier for me to debug the program.

-A flat Nokia battery from Nokia phones is no less common than the 18650, but many simply refuse to use it due to the inconvenience of connecting the contacts, which are recessed into the battery itself.
-It is undesirable to solder them, so it was decided to use the method proposed by these, namely to make a terminal block from a stationery eraser and copper wire (1.5mm thick).
+A flat Nokian battery from Nokia phones is no less common than the 18650, but many simply refuse to use it because of the inconvenience of connecting contacts that are recessed deep into the battery itself.
+It is undesirable to solder them, so it was decided to use the method proposed by these, namely, to make a contact block from a stationery eraser and copper wire (1.5 mm thick).

-First, I pierced a piece of eraser with two wires with pre-stripped ends, and put it on the battery contacts so that the distance between them coincided,
+First, I pierced a piece of eraser with two wires with previously stripped ends, and figured it out to the battery contacts so that the distance between them coincided,

-I bent the tips, tinned it with a soldering iron, and pulled it back a little by the long ends so that the resulting contacts were sunk into the eraser.
+he bent the ends, tinned them with a soldering iron, and pulled them back a little by the long ends so that the resulting contacts were sunk into the eraser.

 You can fix the terminal block with a rubber band or wrap it with blue electrical tape, which I did in the end.